vmware-archive/kinesis-demo/README.md

 Please follow the [installation steps](https://github.com/kubeless/kubeless/blob/master/docs/quick-start.md#installation) in the Kubeless quick start quide to deploy Kubeless on a functional Kubernetes cluster.

 Once you have a working Kubeless setup please follow the [instructions](https://github.com/kubeless/kubeless/blob/master/docs/streaming-functions.md#aws-kinesis) to setup Kinesis trigger setup in Kubeless

+# Example Scenario

+Lets consider a real life scenario to illustrate the end-to-end picture and help you appreciate the power of Kinesis and Kubeless.

+We will a social network feed to get real-time insights, in this example all the tweets being produced during the Kubecon conference.
+We will run through a scenario where we would like to get real-time notification of the mention of a topic of interest: kubeless :)